DhirajBhakta/reflections/PERMANENT_NOTES/ACID properties.md

 Transactions are serialized.
 Transactions run one after another, nothing is running in parallel.
 No concurrency issues.

-## Consistency
+### Consistency (or Linearizability)

-_Atomicity and Isolation --> lead to consistency_
+**"Consistency" doesn't really belong to the ACID properties, its not a guarantee provided by the database.
+Its there just to make the acronym work!**

+>**Warning**: "C" actually does NOT belong in ACID.
+It was just put there to make the acronym work!
+>Consistency here refers to honoring application level "invariants" or "integrity" or "correctness", its less about database guarantees, but more about application's domain's invariants.
+>Database guarantees is actually limited to just AID: Atomicity, Isolation, Durability.

 Its about maintaining the correctness,integrity of data in the db.
 Includes enforcement of business rules as per the application.
 Even if an error happens in a transaction, it must be rolled back to ensure the db is in a consistent state before and after the transaction.

+A and I => C
+Atomicity and Isolation => enable "Consistency"

 - Consistency in Data
 	- Sometimes it matters, sometimes it does not.